c-shinkle/PhotoAlbumLTShowcase/README.md

 This Java app is built using Gradle 6.7.1 and is run with Java 11.
 Information about installing gradle can be found [here](https://gradle.org/install/).
 While I already had Gradle installed on my local machine, it appears that the Gradle wrapper likes to install itself by just running the app.
-If you're feeling lucky, you may be able to install everything by just running on of the commands listed below.
+If you're feeling lucky, you may be able to install everything by just running one of the commands listed below.

 ### Windows